joaovitorsilvestre/nodejs-examples/README.md

 already configured for you.
 So, I use this repo to add things that I'm testing and using.

-Basicly is a base structure for test things and learn without have to waste time doing the setup of project.
+Basicly, it's a base structure for test things and learn without have to waste time doing the setup of project.

 # Things allready configured